105 – Where have All The Kennel Clubs Gone

 “WHY can’t we all just get along?”
 Wellll, on this one I wish I had better answers.
 Personality clashes, interpersonal competition, misunderstandings…. the list is as long as your arm.
 I’ve been a worker bee, a national club president and everything in between.
 There’s always “that one person”.
 There’s always “well, there was the time so and so did such and such to whomsoever”.
 The best solution I have ever found is direct, personal communication.
 In person is best, the telephone is next.
 Email, text and social media are almost guaranteed to create a disaster if they are your only or primary means of communication.
 Say I’m sorry.
 Say thank you.
 Ask for clarification of a statement before you take it in a negative way.
 It’s all pretty much basic level stuff.
 Why and how that so frequently gets lost in translation in dog clubs is simply beyond my ability to comprehend.
 We all have the same objective.
 My new favorite phrase is this… “Working together to push the elephant up the mountain.”
 It’s a great image and an even better goal.

-If you want to learn more on different facets of putting on successful dog events and building strong clubs, you can follow up today’s episode by listening to episode 32 with Seattle Kennel Club’s Katie Campbell, episode 38 with the inimitable BettyAnne Stenmark of DelValle Kennel Club fame and episode 47 with Kim Meredith Cavanna hostess with the mostest of the always popular Woofstock.
+If you want to learn more about different facets of putting on successful dog events and building strong clubs, you can follow up today’s episode by listening to episode 32 with Seattle Kennel Club’s Katie Campbell, episode 38 with the inimitable BettyAnne Stenmark of DelValle Kennel Club fame and episode 47 with Kim Meredith Cavanna hostess with the mostest of the always popular Woofstock.
 Links to these and more resources are in the show notes on the website.